KenRip/rfslib/README.md

     /&
     * $$ EOJ

 Note: This JCL may require tailoring for your environment and at a minumum the "cua" of the VSE VTAPE device must be specified.
+The AWS Virtual Tape file is provided in the 'install' folder.

 [Return to TOC](#table-of-contents)